real-hackasaurus/Entra_and_M365_Scripts_and_KBs/README.md

-# Azure And O365 Scripts
+# Azure and O365 Scripts
 Various scripts that I have worked on throughout the years